-- 1. To establish a three-year Accessibility Plan, aligning with the timeline of our strategic plan, that contains: - a.
-A report on the status of measures that SHN has taken to remove barriers and implement measures for improved accessibility, and - b.
+- 1. To establish a three-year Accessibility Plan that contains: - A report on the status of measures that SHN has taken to remove barriers and implement measures for improved accessibility, and - b.
 A breakdown of recommended initiatives and changes that will remove and prevent accessibility barriers for individuals with disabilities. - 2.
 To develop an annual work plan that reflects the requirements noted above and oversee implementation of the plan. - 3.
 To review the SHN accessibility policy and procedures every three years, or as needed, to ensure the alignment of legislation and current practices. - The accessibility policy establishes accessibility standards at SHN in accordance with the Ontario Human Rights Code and the Integrated Accessibility Standards Regulation (IASR) created under the Accessibility for Ontarians with Disabilities Act (2005).
 This policy applies to all employees, agents, volunteers, physicians, students, patients, families and contracted service staff of SHN.
-Refer to Appendix A for SHN's Accessibility Policy, 'Accessibility for People with Disabilities - Integrated Accessibility Standards Regulation'.
-This policy was reviewed and approved in December 2019. - 4.
-To ensure that a training protocol (including current legislation, policies and practices) is established for current and new employees, leaders and physicians, and those returning from a leave of absence. - 5.
+Refer to Appendix A for SHN's

+Accessibility Policy, 'Accessibility for People with Disabilities - Integrated Accessibility Standards Regulation'.

+- 4. To ensure that a training protocol (including current legislation, policies and practices) is established for current and new employees, leaders, physicians, and those returning from a leave of absence. - 5.
 To stay abreast of best practices from other organizations, through knowledge translation of best practices and by sharing information and expertise.
-Currently, SHN is part of the Ontario Healthcare Network of Accessibility Professionals (OHCNAP), whose aim is to provide those with responsibility to implement AODA in their organizations an opportunity to seek each other's support, by sharing information and expertise.